mroavi/JunctionTrees.jl/docs/src/background.md

 ### Graphical transformation

 JTA performs probabilistic inference on a secondary structure known as a *junction tree*.
-A junction tree is constructed from a PGM by means of two graphical transformations: *moralization* and *triangulation*.
+A junction tree is constructed from a PGM by means of three graphical transformations: *moralization*, *triangulation*, and *connection of clusters*.

 #### Moralization

 Moralization converts a directed acyclic graph into a undirected graph by dropping the directions of the edges and connecting the parents of each node.
 The figure below shows the corresponding moral graph of the Bayesian network in the figure above.
+The arrows point to the edges introduced after the transformation.

 ```@eval
 using TikzPictures